Fiat Chrysler, PSA confirm talks on potential tie-up

 "There are ongoing discussions aimed at creating one of the world's leading mobility groups," FCA said in a statement Wednesday, confirming media reports.
 PSA issued a similar statement.

-A merger of the Italian-American automaker and PSA, the No. 2 for car sales in Europe, would create a global company with a current stock-market value of $47 billion — about the same size as Japan’s Honda Motor.
+A merger of the Italian-American automaker and PSA, the No. 2 for car sales in Europe, would create a global company with a current stock-market value of $47 billion — about the same size as Japan’s Honda Motor Co.

 The talks come several months after Fiat Chrysler and PSA, led by CEO Carlos Tavares, explored a partnership on pooling investment to build cars in Europe, and following the collapse of negotiations between Fiat Chrysler and French competitor Renault in June.